Construction Accountants UK Blog

 Record Keeping for Construction Businesses

-Proper record keeping prevents 85% of construction disputes from escalating to litigation, according to a 2023 FMI study, while ensuring IRS compliance and OSHA safety standards.
+Proper record keeping prevents 85% of construction disputes from escalating to litigation, according to a 2023 FMI study, while ensuring HMRC compliance and HSE safety standards.
 Construction business...

 Year End Accounts for Construction Companies